Acanthopleura gemmata

-Acanthopleura gemmata, the jewelled chiton, is a species of chiton.
+Acanthopleura gemmata, the jewelled chiton, is a species of chiton in the family Chitonidae.

 Description

 This large species of chiton grows to be about 7 cm (3 inches) in length.
 It has oval shaped body with dimpled plate margins, a brown girdle with eight overlapping plates, long calcareous spicules and dark bands.

 Distribution

 This chiton has an Indo-Pacific distribution.

 Habitat

 This species lives in the littoral zone of coral reefs on the rocks and cliffs.